 - Uneven pelvic bones or hips

-Frequently, these changes are not visible in a person while standing but become noticeable when the person bends forward.
-X-rays are important to pinpoint the shape and location of the curves, as well as for measuring the degree of the curvature so it can be classified.
-Southwest Scoliosis Institute uses an advanced X-ray imaging system that allows us to quickly take full-body images of patients in standing or seated positions while delivering the lowest possible dose of radiation.
+Frequently, these changes do not show in a person while standing but become noticeable when the person bends forward.
+X-rays are important to pinpoint the shape and location of the curves, as well as for measuring the degree of the curvature for proper diagnosis.
+Because of this, we use an advanced X-ray imaging system that allows us to quickly take full-body images of patients in standing or seated positions while delivering the lowest possible dose of radiation.

 Adult Scoliosis Treatment

-Dr. Hostin specializes in complex surgeries to treat adult scoliosis.
-Scoliosis Treatment decisions are based on a combination of factors: the degree of curvature, curvature location, risk of progression, spinal imbalance, underlying disease progression, and degree of pain the patient is experiencing.
-In recent years, the medical profession has made great advances in the diagnosis and treatment of scoliosis.
-The surgeons and medical staff of Southwest Scoliosis Institute are on the leading edge, offering the most advanced treatment options available.
-To date, we have seen over 29,000 new patients and successfully performed more than 5,900 surgeries.
+Dr. Hostin performs complex surgeries to treat adult scoliosis.
+As such, Scoliosis Treatment decisions are based on many factors: the degree of curvature, curvature location, risk of progression, spinal imbalance, other disease factors, and the patient’s pain.
+In recent years, the medical profession has made great strides in the diagnosis and treatment of scoliosis.
+To stay at the leading edge and forefront of this disease, our doctors and medical staff offer the most advanced treatment options available.
+To date, we have seen over 100,000 new patients and successfully performed more than 16,000 surgeries.

-You deserve to get the care you need from only the best trained orthopedic physicians.
-At Southwest Scoliosis Institute, we understand our patients are dealing with more than the physical challenges of scoliosis.
-They are also coping with emotional challenges as well.
-One of the most powerful ways we’ve found to help patients considering scoliosis surgery is to hear about other people’s experiences.
+You deserve to get the care you need from only the best-trained doctors.
+At our practice, we understand our patients are dealing with more than the physical challenges of scoliosis.
+In addition, they also cope with emotional challenges as well.
+Therefore, having our patients talk with others who underwent scoliosis surgery provides a powerful method to alleviate the fear of an operation.
 “We measure our success by our patients’ expectations of success,” says Dr. Hostin.
-“We commonly receive letters and pictures from our patients telling us how we have been a significant part in their recoveries and how much the quality of their lives has improved.”
+“We commonly receive letters and pictures from our patients telling us how we improved the quality of their lives.”

 Adult Scoliosis Treatment Options

-Whenever possible, nonsurgical adult scoliosis treatments are chosen first.
-Spinal surgery will generally be a last resort due to the risks involved.
-Conservative treatments commonly include medication, bracing, and physical therapy and exercise.
-If osteoporosis is present, the treatment of osteoporosis may also slow the progression of scoliosis.
-This can be accomplished in several ways.
-The current recommendations include increasing calcium and vitamin D intake and weight-bearing exercises.
+Whenever possible, nonsurgical adult scoliosis treatments provide the first steps to a pain-free life.
+As a general rule, spinal surgery occurs as a last resort due to the risks involved.
+Thus, our initial treatments commonly include medication, bracing, physical therapy, and exercise.
+For those with osteoporosis, the treatment of this disease may also slow the progression of scoliosis.
+Thus, the current treatment includes increasing calcium and vitamin D intake and weight-bearing exercises.

-Mild pain medications may be prescribed to use as needed.
-Usually, strong pain medications, such as narcotics, are not recommended due to the risk of addiction.
+Because of the pain with Scoliosis, we often prescribe mild pain medications to use as needed.
+Usually, we do not prescribe strong pain drugs, such as narcotics due to the risk of addiction.

 Adult Scoliosis Brace

-A spinal brace may provide some pain relief.
-In adults, it will not cause the spine to straighten.
-Once you have reached skeletal maturity, bracing is used for pain relief rather than prevention.
-If there is a difference in the length of your legs (or if scoliosis causes you to walk somewhat crooked), special shoe inserts, called orthotics, or a simple shoe lift may reduce your back pain.
+A spinal brace may provide some pain relief; however, in adults, it will not cause the spine to straighten.
+Once skeletal maturity is reached, bracing provides pain relief rather than prevention.
+If a significant difference in the length of your legs exists (or if scoliosis causes you to walk somewhat crooked), special shoe inserts, called orthotics, or a simple shoe lift may reduce your back pain.

 Physical Therapy and Exercise

-Adults with scoliosis may work with a physical therapist.
-A well-rounded rehabilitation program assists in calming pain and inflammation, improving mobility and strength, and helping them do daily activities with greater ease and ability.
-Exercise has not proven helpful for changing the curves of scoliosis.
-However, it can be helpful by addressing pain, posture, and spinal stabilization.
-Therapy sessions may be scheduled each week for four to six weeks.
+Also, adults with scoliosis may work with a physical therapist because a well-rounded rehab program assists in calming pain, improving mobility and strength, and helping patients conduct daily activities with greater ease and ability.
+Moreover, exercise does not help to reduce the curves of scoliosis; albeit, it does help with addressing pain, posture, and spinal stabilization.
+Our doctors advise some patients to schedule therapy sessions each week for four to six weeks.